google/ExoPlayer/docs/transforming-media.md

        .addListener(transformerListener)
        .build();
 // Start the transformation.
-transformer.startTransformation(
-   new EditedMediaItem(inputMediaItem), outputPath);
+transformer.startTransformation(inputMediaItem, outputPath);
 ~~~
 {: .language-java}

+Other parameters, such as the `MediaSource.Factory`, can be passed to the
+builder.

-`startTransformation` receives an `EditedMediaItem` describing the input, and a
+`startTransformation` receives a `MediaItem` describing the input, and a path or
-path or a `ParcelFileDescriptor` indicating where the output should be written.
+a `ParcelFileDescriptor` indicating where the output should be written.
+The
-The input can be a progressive or an adaptive stream, but the output is always a
+input can be a progressive or an adaptive stream, but the output is always a
 progressive stream.
 For adaptive inputs, the highest resolution tracks are
 always selected for the transformation.
 The input can be of any container format
 supported by ExoPlayer (see the [Supported formats page][] for details), but the